beandrea/solutifox/README.md

 # solutifox
 # A project markdown creator
 # Created using inquirer
-# This project was built to create an easier way to make markdown files for projects
+# This project was built to create an easier way to generate markdown files for user projects